svarog-0/svarog-0/README.md

 </table>
 <h3>📜</h3>
 <p>
-After finishing university I started working at SAP on distributed sales system CPQ.
+4+ years working at SAP on distributed sales system CPQ.
 I'm motivated by interesting problems and clever solutions.
 I get a kick out of figuring out things.
 I come from C#/Angular/Azure background, but I'm also familiar with nodejs/express.
 Interested in working on distributed systems regardless of choice of language.
 </p>

  <h3> 🔧Currently interested and have experiance in languages: </h3>